H3llKa1ser/SOC-Assistant-Guide/Methodology/Investigations/Threat Hunting/YARA.md

         strings:
-           $ = "STRING/INTEGER/VALUE/WHATEVER" (You can add as many as you have to)
+           $ = "CHECK DOCUMENTATION FOR ALL COMBINATIONS" (You can add as many as you have to)
-           $ = "STRING/INTEGER/VALUE/WHATEVER"
+           $ = "CHECK DOCUMENTATION FOR ALL COMBINATIONS"

         condition:
             all of them